Adrian-patrick/local-pilot/Future.md

-# Future Roadmap — Local Pilot
+# Local Pilot Roadmap

 ## Vision

 Local Pilot evolves from:

-> “Right Click → Ask Agent”
+> Right Click → Ask Agent

-into a deeply contextual operating-system-native AI layer.
+into an operating-system-native AI intelligence layer that understands projects, workflows, context, and user intent.

-The future system should feel less like a chatbot and more like:
+The goal is to feel less like a chatbot and more like:

-* an intelligent OS companion
+* Intelligent OS companion
-* a contextual workspace memory
+* Context-aware workspace memory
-* a project-aware assistant
+* Project-aware assistant
-* a lightweight autonomous productivity layer
+* Lightweight autonomous productivity layer

 ---

-# 🚀 Current Progress: Stage 2 Achieved!

-Many of the long-term goals outlined in this document have already been realized in our most recent architectural overhaul:

-- **[COMPLETED] Background Runtime & Taskbar Presence**: Local Pilot now runs as a background daemon with a Windows System Tray icon, providing instant startup speeds and zero-latency context menus.
-- **[COMPLETED] Complex Planning & Autonomous Tasks**: We have successfully integrated a ReAct-based **Multi-Agent Orchestrator**.
-Local Pilot can now explore directories, read files, and write documentation completely autonomously using the Groq cloud integration.
-- **[IN PROGRESS] Project Initialization (`pilot init`)**: The foundation is laid for local project memory.

----

-# Core Future Capabilities

----

 # 1. Screen Context Awareness

-Local Pilot should understand what is currently happening on the user’s screen.
+Local Pilot should understand what is happening on the user's screen.

 ## Capabilities

 * Detect active window
-* Understand visible application context
+* Understand application context
 * Read selected text
 * Analyze open documents
 * Understand IDE/editor state